prancer-io/cloud-validation-framework/docs/docs/api/api_overview.md

 You got the authenticated `JWT Bearer token` by calling Validate Access Token API.
 Now you can use it to call APIs of Prancer Enterprise.
 For example,

-- Call the [Get Collection List](collection.md#collection-get) API for get all collections list.
+- Call the [Get Collection List](collection.md#collection-get) API to get all collections list.

 ![../images/api/collection_list.png](../images/api/collection_list.png)